rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

   * Each agent may have its own limited visibility.
   * The observations of each agent are shown in the user interface.
   * The human player can play the agents in a turn based manner.
-  * The user interface shows also the rewards and multi-objective reward dimensions of each agent.
+  * The user interface also shows the rewards and multi-objective reward dimensions of each agent.
   * Optionally (depending on the configuration), the agent's observation may rotate depending on the direction of the agent.
   * Started Zoo AEC wrapper (not fully complete yet).

-### Future enchancements to the multi-agent framework
+### Future enhancements to the multi-agent framework
   * Finishing implementation of the Firemaker environment
   * Finishing Zoo AEC wrapper.
   * Adding support for Zoo parallel API.